norc-heal/heal-data-pkg-guide/docs/intro/what.md

 1. Data files produced/collected by or for the study
 2. Non-data supporting files produced/collected by or for the study
-    * including research community specific metadata files
+    * including research community specific standards-based metadata files
 3. [Standard Data Package Metadata Files](../terms/index.md#standard-data-package-metadata-files)

 </div>